 One-touch trades are similar to ladder trades.
 However, the main difference is that one-touch trading is meant to predict a specific movement before the digital 100-time frame expires.
 Ladder trades are applicable when the digital 100 expires.

 Up/down trades are associated with a single strike price.
 This price is generally the close of the prior position.
 A purchase or sale will take place depending upon whether the trader believes that the settlement price is set to finish equal or higher than the previous close.

 Range trades are similar to the previous versions; however, in this case, the predicted strike price is set within a range of values as opposed to a discrete number.

 All About Modern Flexibility: The CMC Edge

-Digital 100 trading is flexible and as expiration times can be selected based off of specific trading strategies, it is a worthwhile venture to consider.
+Digital 100 trading is flexible, and as expiration times can be selected based on specific trading strategies, it is a worthwhile venture to consider.
 Still, your ultimate success or failure will rely heavily upon which online portals you employ.
-It therefore stands to reason that digital 100 trading with a proven provider like CMC Markets is better than going it alone.
+Therefore, it stands to reason that digital 100 trading with a proven provider like CMC Markets is better than going it alone.
 Not only can you choose from one of the four approaches mentioned above, but you have immediate access to hundreds of different commodities, indices and Forex pairs.
 Other advantages include automated executions, rebates for high-volume traders and award-winning virtual platforms that will provide you with a competitive edge.
-If you are contemplating this type of investment, feel free to open up a demo account with CMC Markets in order to familiarise yourself with the finer points.
+If you are contemplating this type of investment, please open up a demo account with CMC Markets to familiarise yourself with the finer points.